3D Neural Scene Representations for Visuomotor Control: Experiments

 \subsection{Control Results}

 \textbf{Goal Specification from Novel Viewpoints.} Figure~\ref{fig:quali_control_process}c shows the goal configuration, and we ask the learned model to perform three control trials where the goal is specified from different types of viewpoints.
 The left three columns show the MPC control process from the agent's viewpoint.
 The fourth column visualizes the final configuration the agent achieves from the same viewpoint as the goal image.
 Trial $\#1$ specifies the goal using a different viewpoint from the agent's but has been encountered during training.
 Trial $\#2$ uses a goal view that is an interpolation of training viewpoints.
-Our agent can achieve the target configuration with a decent accuracy.
+Our agent can achieve the target configuration with decent accuracy.
 For trial $\#3$, we specify the goal view by moving the camera closer, higher, and more downwards with respect to the container.
 Note this goal image view is outside the distribution of training viewpoints.
-With the help of test-time auto-decoding optimization introduced in \sect{sec:autodecoder}, our method can successfully achieve the target configuration as shown in the figure.
+With the help of test-time auto-decoding optimization introduced in \sect{sec:autodecoder}, our method can successfully achieve the target configuration, as shown in the figure.

-\textbf{Baseline comparisons.} We benchmark our model with the baselines by assessing their performance on the downstream control tasks. \fig{fig:quali_control_compare} shows the qualitative comparison between our model (Ours), a variant of our model that does not perform the auto-decoding test-time optimization (Ours w/o AD), and the best-performing baseline (TC+AE) introduced in \sect{exp:baselines}.
-We find that when the target view is outside the training distribution and vastly different from the agent view (bottom left image in each trial block), our full method shows a much better performance in achieving the target configuration.
-The variant without auto-decoding optimization and TC+AE fail to accomplish the task and exhibit an apparent deviation from the ground truth in the 3D points space.
+\textbf{Baseline Comparisons.} We benchmark our model with the baselines by assessing their performance on the downstream control tasks. \fig{fig:quali_control_compare} shows the qualitative comparison between our model (Ours), a variant of our model that does not perform the auto-decoding test-time optimization (Ours w/o AD), and the best-performing baseline (TC+AE) introduced in \sect{exp:baselines}.
+We find that when the target view is outside the training distribution and vastly different from the agent view, our full method shows a much better performance in achieving the target configuration.
+The variant without auto-decoding optimization and TC+AE fail to accomplish the task and exhibit an apparent deviation from the ground truth in the 3D points space of the fluids and floating cube.
+We also provide quantitative comparisons on the control results. \fig{fig:quanti_control} shows the performance in the FluidPour and FluidShake environments.
+We find our full model significantly outperforms the baseline approaches in both environments under all scenarios and evaluation metrics.
+The results effectively demonstrate the advantages of the learned 3D-aware scene representations, which contain a more precise encoding of the contents in the 3D environments and are capable of extrapolation viewpoint generalization.